Britton and Time Introduces Conveyancing Following Hennings Acquisition

 1. Choose your attorney.
 You can appoint more than one lasting power of attorney.

 2. Complete the relevant forms.
-The relevant forms you need to complete depends on whether you want to appoint a lasting power of attorney for health/ welfare or finance or health/ welfare and finance.
+The relevant forms you need to complete depend on whether you want to appoint a lasting power of attorney for health/ welfare or finance.

-3. Register your lasting power of attorney with the Office of the Public Guardian.
-To register your power attorney there’s a cost of £82 per lasting power of attorney appointed.
+3. Register and pay for your lasting power of attorney with the Office of the Public Guardian.

 When appointing a lasting power of attorney, you must complete each of the above stages correctly.